 Is there mercury in your mascara?
 There might be.
 How scary is that?

-Babies exposed to mercury in the womb are the most severely affected.
-They develop low birth weights, seizure disorders, profound developmental delay, vision loss or total blindness, and hearing loss.
-Severe neurological damage in the form of widespread nerve damage can also occur when babies are exposed in the womb.
-Long-term studies have shown that prenatal exposure, even at low concentrations can still be dangerous, leading to decreased motor function, language development, and memory issues.
+Long-term studies have shown that prenatal exposure to mercury, even at low concentrations can still be dangerous, leading to decreased motor function, language development, and memory issues.
 Children that are exposed before birth can have long term problems including motor impairment, visual loss, hearing loss, developmental delay, and seizure disorders.

 Mercury poisoning can result from mercury inhalation, mercury ingestion, mercury injection, and absorption of mercury through the skin when it is used in cosmetics and personal care products.
 Unfortunately, mercury compounds are readily absorbed through the skin which can then allow mercury to accumulate in the body.
-So besides allergic reactions and skin irritation that can occur from direct application of personal care products containing mercury, more systemic effects can occur including neurotoxic manifestations.
+So, besides allergic reactions and skin irritation that can occur from direct application of personal care products containing mercury, more systemic effects can occur including neurotoxic manifestations.

 Most people realize that they can be exposed to mercury from eating certain types of fish, but many people have no idea that they can be exposed through their skincare or makeup products as well.
 You would like to think that using mercury in makeup would be prohibited, but it's not, at least not entirely.